py5coding/py5book/content/processing_mode.md

 2. Place your jar files in a `jars` directory that is a subdirectory of the current working directory
 3. Create an environment variable `PY5_JARS` that points to a directory with jar files

-Second, you will need to write some Python code to define and register the functions you will call from Python.
-Remember, you can use the dot ("`.`") notation to access callables in modules or attached to objects.
+Next, you will need to write some Python code to define and register the functions you will call from Python.
+Registration is done with [](/reference/py5tools_register_processing_mode_key).
+Remember, the Java `callPython()` method can use the dot ("`.`") notation to access callables in modules or attached to objects.

 And finally, you will also need to tell py5 to create an instance of your class instead of `py5.core.Sketch`.
 You can do this with the `_jclassname` parameter in your call to [](/reference/sketch_run_sketch).
 If your Python code is using py5 in [class mode](content-py5-modes-class-mode), pass the `_jclassname` parameter to your constructor.